Robin329/rk3399-roc-pc/Documentation/filesystems/ext4/inodes.rst

 modification time (mtime), and deletion time (dtime).
 The four fields are 32-bit signed integers that represent seconds since the Unix epoch (1970-01-01 00:00:00 GMT), which means that the fields will overflow in January 2038.
-For inodes that are not linked from any directory but are still open (orphan inodes), the dtime field is overloaded for use with the orphan list.
+If the filesystem does not have orphan_file feature, inodes that are not linked from any directory but are still open (orphan inodes) have the dtime field overloaded for use with the orphan list.
 The superblock field ``s_last_orphan`` points to the first inode in the orphan list; dtime is then the number of the next orphaned inode, or zero if there are no more orphans.

 If the inode structure size ``sb->s_inode_size`` is larger than 128 bytes and the ``i_inode_extra`` field is large enough to encompass the